rama270677/pvslib/README.md

 ## 2) Additional steps to protect previous NASALib configurations (optional)

-If you had a previous installation of the NASALib, either remove the file `~/.pvs.lisp` or, if you have a special configuration in that file, remove the following line
+If you had a previous installation of NASALib, either remove the file `~/.pvs.lisp` or, if you have a special configuration in that file, remove the following line
 ```lisp
 (load "<pvsdir>/nasalib/pvs-patches.lisp")
 ```